A lot is going on in our world right now.

 Most importantly, it will take seriously the implication of the question: “If the church closed its doors tomorrow, would anybody in the community know or care?”

-The churches that thrive in this shift will be those that commit to being a vital and valuable (and therefore valued) presence in the world and those that recognise evangelism is changing to “Go and Be” (missional) first, “Come and See” (invitational) second.
+The churches that thrive in this shift will be those that commit to being a vital and valuable (and therefore valued) presence in the world and recognise that evangelism is changing to “Go and Be” (missional) first and “Come and See” (invitational) second.

 A Shift in Spirituality: From Theoretical to Experiential.

-So much of our emphasis in the evangelical church, in particular, has been on “right belief”, often to the exclusion of the importance of “right behaviour”.
+In the evangelical church, in particular, the emphasis has been on “right belief,” often to the exclusion of the importance of “right behaviour.”

-We have defined discipleship as essentially acquiring the correct beliefs about God (which vary from denomination to denomination), making most discipleship pathways and programs somewhat academic exercises.
+We have defined discipleship as acquiring the correct beliefs about God (which vary from denomination to denomination), making most discipleship pathways and programs somewhat academic.

-I sense a shift is needed and is coming from “discipleship as education” (accumulating knowledge) to “discipleship as relational experience”.
+I sense a shift is needed from “discipleship as education” (accumulating knowledge) to “discipleship as relational experience.”
 That’s not to say that one is more important than the other or that they are mutually exclusive, only that the former has so dominated that we have lost sight of the need for the latter.

-We are called to a life of faith, not merely adherence to a set of beliefs.
+We are called to a life of faith, not merely adherence to beliefs.
 The essential difference is that faith (in a biblical sense) is active and requires trust and obedience.
 Belief, for the most part, can be quite passive and doesn’t require much more than mental assent.

-Following Jesus is what we are called to, and that requires more than intellectual agreement with a set of propositional truths about God.
+We are called to follow Jesus, and that requires more than intellectual agreement with a set of propositional truths about God.
 It requires conducting ourselves in a way that reveals and honours the values and priorities of the Kingdom of God as taught and modelled by Jesus.

 A Shift in Theology: From the “Soul” Gospel to the “Whole” Gospel.

-Evangelicalism, in particular, has assumed a very narrow definition of the gospel (saving human souls for eternity), while the biblical vision of our eternal destiny is much broader and includes the redemption and restoration of all creation.
+Evangelicalism, in particular, has assumed a very narrow definition of the gospel (saving human souls for eternity).
+At the same time, the biblical vision of our eternal destiny is much broader and includes the redemption and restoration of all creation.

 We have told people that the “good news” is simply that we can escape the possibility of eternal judgement on the other side of this life through personal faith in Jesus, i.e. by giving mental assent to theoretical ideas about who God is and what He has done in and through Jesus.

-However, there is a theological shift happening now that is refreshing our understanding of key Christian concepts like “the gospel”, “faith”, “salvation”, “evangelism”, and “sin”.
+However, a theological shift is happening now that is refreshing our understanding of key Christian concepts like “the gospel,” “faith,” “salvation,” “evangelism,” and “sin.”

-The inherited Dispensationalist theological perspectives of the previous era that have bred a kind of spiritual indifference toward the planet, and much of our present social and cultural context, are being discarded in favour of a more robust vision of the future that includes the redemption of all of creation rather than the abandonment of it.
+The inherited Dispensationalist theological perspectives of the previous era, which have bred a kind of spiritual indifference toward the planet and much of our present social and cultural context, are being discarded in favour of a more robust vision of the future that includes the redemption of all of creation rather than its abandonment.

-For too long, we have assumed that the methods change, but the message doesn’t when it is precisely a change in the message that is needed.
+For too long, we have assumed that the methods change, but the message doesn’t when precisely a change in the message is needed.

-Our message has become distorted while we have spent most of our time and energy trying to devise more relevant methods.
-But it’s not just our style that is not connecting with people.
-It’s our message.
+Our message has become distorted while we have spent most of our time and energy devising more relevant methods.
+But it’s not just our style that is not connecting with people—it’s our message.

 Many people find the content of the current version of the gospel incoherent, illogical, unbelievable, and unappealing.
 That’s because, for the most part, it is.

 Jesus preached the gospel of the coming of the Kingdom of God (Mark 1:14-15), i.e. the restoration of God’s rule and reign over all creation.
-Of course, that is good news for the sinner, but it’s also good news for the poor.
+Of course, that is good news for the sinner but also good news for the poor.
 It is good news for the lost but also good news for the marginalised.
-It is good news for all the people of the world, but it is also good news for the planet.
+It is good news for all the world’s people but also good news for the planet.

 It’s time for the church to recover the whole gospel for the whole world.